syncfusion-content/flutter-docs/Flutter/funnel-chart/methods.md

 Converts logical pixel value to the data point value.

 The `pixelToPoint` method takes logical pixel value as input and returns a chart data point.

+N> The method will return the center value of the segment.

 {% highlight dart %}